sre/wifimcu-template/README.md

 It uses a basic arm-none-eabi GCC toolchain to build, and OpenOCD to upload code to the board.
 Beyond that, it has no dependencies.
 It uses only the basic headers from the STM libraries, as the STM driver code is generally quite atrocious.

+## Toolchain ##

+This code should build with any basic arm-none-eabi toolchain, but it is developed using the official ARM-maintained toolchain from https://launchpad.net/gcc-arm-embedded.

 ## License ##

 This code is released into the public domain with no warranties.
 If that is not suitable, it is also available under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).